ilanrosc/steel-fatigue-prediction/README.md

 ```

 ## 📈 Results and Findings
-Key findings and model performance metrics will be documented here.
+Key findings and model performance metrics are documented in `documentation/` folder.

 ## 📬 Contact
 For any inquiries, please reach out to [ilana.roscina@gmail.com].